Royal Server Configuration

 Note

-Be aware that these overwrites are neither shown in the Configuration Tool.
+Be aware that these overwrites are not shown in the Configuration Tool but will be reflected in the log.

 Configuration of Managed Servers